Contents

 Air gapping is a concept that offers a practically unprecedented level of security for a company’s most essential and sensitive data.
 Air gapping remains a popular data security approach to this day, safeguarding the information of hundreds and thousands of companies.
 As a result of frequent ransomware attacks – that even target backup and recovery systems themselves, air gapping is, to some extent, back in the spotlight.

-Bacula is used by some of the largest defense organizations in the world, as well as a large number of medium and large companies that treat security and Business Continuity as paramount.
+For these reasons, Bacula is depended on by the largest defense organization in the world, as well as a large number of medium and large companies that treat security and Business Continuity as paramount.
+The companies are from the defense, research, finance and government infrastructure verticals, besides many others that need the highest backup security levels.
 Bacula’s software architecture and specific security features make it exceptionally robust against ransomware and other malware, when compared to other backup and recovery vendors.
 Bacula recommends that any organization’s data protection is taken exceptionally seriously; please contact Bacula to speak with a senior expert in highly secure backup and recovery software.